koenbok/autoplay/readme.md

 - Markdown support (with `{% markdown %}`) based on [Marked](https://github.com/chjj/marked)
 - Code highlighting in Markdown, based on [Highlights](https://github.com/atom/highlights)
 - Support for SCSS and includes, including minification sourcemaps.
-- Support for Java/Coffee Script (with minification and sourcemaps), based on [Webpack](https://webpack.github.io)
+- Support for javascript/coffeescript (with minification and sourcemaps), based on [Webpack](https://webpack.github.io)
 - Support for image sprites [TODO]
 - Support for image optimizations [TODO]